Samuel Hall Gregory

-Samuel Hall Gregory (1814–1892) was an interior decorator and wallpaper manufacturer, importer and retailer in Boston, Massachusetts, in the 19th century.
-"He was known for being one of the first 'high society' decorators in America."
+Samuel Hall Gregory (1814 – 1892) was an interior decorator and wallpaper manufacturer, importer and retailer in Boston.

 He worked in Boston with a succession of business partners: C. Dudley Brown, James H. Foster, S.M.
 Hurlbert, Charles W. Robinson, and also with T. Christy and S.S.
 Constant of New York.
-In 1852 Gregory served on the board of the newly established Boston YMCA, the first YMCA chapter in the United States.
+In 1852, Gregory served on the board of the newly established Boston YMCA, the first YMCA chapter in the United States.
 He worked on Court Street (1840s-1870s) and West Street (1880s) in Boston, and lived in Brookline, Massachusetts.